Robinyo/serendipity/docs/serendipity/for-developers/quick-start-guide/README.md

 #### Orchestration cluster

-The Orchestration Cluster is the core of Camunda 8 and provides process automation capabilities.
+The Orchestration cluster is the core of Camunda 8 and provides process automation capabilities.

 | Component                      | URL                            | Description                                                    |
 |:-------------------------------|:-------------------------------|:---------------------------------------------------------------|